SchokiCoder/hui/docs/goals.md

 Make the prepend "> " configurable.

-## C function interface in config
+## C function interface in config (Experimental)

-Each entry can have a function pointer to a function defined in the cfg_script.h.
+Each entry can have a function pointer to a function defined in the scripts.h.
 A user function has output string pointer for feedback and int return.

 ## configurable aligns (Patch)